cylc/cylc-doc/src/suite-design-guide/general-principles.rst

 .. note::

-   Please ensure files and directories to be installed are located in the top level of your workflow.
+   Ensure files and directories to be installed are located in the top level of your workflow.

 The file installation will timeout after 10 minutes.